PaddlePaddle/docs/doc/fluid/beginners_guide/install/compile/compile_Windows_en.md

 	- `git clone https://github.com/PaddlePaddle/Paddle.git`
 	- `cd Paddle`

-4. Switch to a more stable release branch for compilation (supports 1.2.x and above):
+4. Switch to a more stable release branch for compilation :

-	- `git checkout release/x.x.x`
+	- `git checkout release/1.2`

 5. Create a directory called build and enter it: